From A Wiki of Ice and Fire

 As the North is largely uncultivated, there are few roads of import there.
 Most of the inland trade passes by either the kingsroad or the rivers.
 Trade items from the North include wool, hides, and timber.
 There are silversmiths at White Harbor.

-About 8,000 years ago, the Long Night occurred, when the Others invaded, an event that defined and shaped the North, leading to the founding of the Wall, the order of the Night's Watch, the castle of Winterfell and the first Stark kings.
+About 8,000 years ago, the Long Night occurred, when the Others invaded.
+The event defined and shaped the North, leading to the founding of the Wall, the order of the Night's Watch, the castle of Winterfell and the first Stark kings.

 For many centuries the Boltons were bitter rivals of the Starks of Winterfell.
 The practice of flaying their enemies gave the Boltons a sinister reputation.
 Approximately a thousand years ago, the Boltons finally swore fealty to the Kings in the North and agreed to abandon their practice of flaying their enemies.

-A thousand years before the Conquest, the Manderlys were driven from the banks of the mighty river Mander by House Gardener and fled to the North, where they were welcomed by the Starks of Winterfell as their own bannermen.
-They are the only[Citation Needed] Northern noble house of Andal origins and customs.
-Eventually, they became the lords of White Harbor, previously inhabited by pirates that were driven out by King Jon Stark.
-White Harbor is one of the five cities of Westeros, and the main northern port for commerce and naval transport.
+A thousand years before the Conquest, the Manderlys were driven from the river Mander by House Gardener of the Reach and fled to the North, where they were welcomed by the Starks of Winterfell as their own bannermen.
+The Manderlys received the Wolf's Den and developed White Harbor, one of the five cities of Westeros and the main northern port for commerce and naval transport.
+The Manderlys are the most prominent of the few northern noble houses of Andal origins and customs.

 |“||In the south, the way they talk about my Seven Kingdoms, a man forgets that your part is as big as the other six combined.||”|